Sustainable construction legislation, regulation and drivers

 - Water - consumption and water efficiency

 - Materials - environmental implication of building materials, including life-cycle impacts

 - Land Use & Ecology - greenfield and brownfield sites, ecological value conservation and enhancement of the site

 - Pollution - air and water pollution issues.

 Each of the measures or ‘credits’ is either a mandatory, i.e. must be achieved for compliance, or voluntary.
-There are mandatory credits in six of the nine above categories.
 In addition, there are innovation credits which encourage exemplar performance or which recognise a building that innovates in the field of sustainable performance above and beyond the level currently rewarded by BREEAM .